rec-framework/rec-core/README.md

-But currently it is OK. what Rec will do is using the Placeholder (`...`) as a separator of ordered and reverse-ordered field accessor, so for this format it only requires not less than 5 fields-long data record, i.e. there can be overlaps on both side of `...`.
+But currently it is OK. what Rec will do is using the Placeholder (`...`) as a separator of ordered and reverse-ordered field accessor, so for this format it only requires not less than 5 cells-long data record, i.e. there can be overlaps on both side of `...`.

 ## Rules